coder-chetan/data-compiler-tool/README.md

 # Data Coompiler Tool
-Tool which can compilr multiple excel files data in a single workbook
+Tool which can compile multiple excel files data in a single workbook

 Built a tool using Excel-VBA to consolidate and clean data from multiple workbooks, reducing manual processing time by 90%.
 Added features like folder picker, dynamic row tracking, and duplicate removal